TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 Things in the C-DEngine only consists of Properties!
 All of which are stored in the ThingRegistry (class name: TheThingRegistry).
 Developer can access things via TheThingRegistry APIs.

 ***DESCRIBE MORE OPTIONS ON THINGS***
-## Connecting the Host to the Cloud Relay
+## Chapter 5 - Connecting the Host to the Cloud Relay

 Solutions with the C-DEngine can run completely on premises without the need for an internet connection.
 But if an internet connection is available, the C-DEngine can easily be connected to a "Cloud Relay" allowing access to the local NMI via cloud connected devices.